jaimelias/cf7pd/README.md

 ### Landing Domain

-The result is the websites domain name.
+The result is the websites domain name (website main URL).

 - tag: text
 - name: any custom field from Pipedrive